Forms

 }

-is_submitted() is available when you need to explicitly distinguish "first page load" from "form submitted with invalid data".
+To explicitly distinguish "first page load" from "form submitted with invalid data", use request.is_post().

 `is_valid()` validation pipeline